Skip to Content

 Another great, but slightly longer walking trail here is the Suspension Bridge Loop Walk which will take 90 minutes to complete and is quite a strenuous uphill climb that includes views of the Wairoa dam.

-If you’re a bird-lover there are loads of native birds to be found here including one of the rarest birds in New Zealand – the kokako.
+If you’re a bird-lover there are loads of native birds to be found here including one of the rarest birds in New Zealand – the Kokako.
 As well as that near the river and pools in the park you may see the Hochstetter frog, one of the most unique frogs in the world.
 That’s because it doesn’t have webbed feet and doesn’t make any noise!

 16. North Shore – Devonport to Long Bay